 Together, these variables determine the exposure of your images.
 In other words, they determine the relative brightness of your shots.

-If you choose the proper aperture, shutter speed, and ISO, you’ll get an image like this:
+If you choose the proper aperture, shutter speed, and ISO (also known as the exposure triangle), you’ll get an image like this:

 It has detail in the brights and in the darks.
 And the midtones look very well rendered.